REK – Robot Kombat: Humanoid Robot Fights

 In a sentence

-REK is full-contact humanoid robot fighting, piloted by real people in VR.
-It’s combat sports energy, but with robot bodies, so anyone can compete against anyone, regardless of size, age, gender or physical ability.
+REK is a VR-piloted humanoid robot competition with live events.
+It’s sports energy, but with robot bodies, so anyone can compete against anyone, regardless of size, age, gender or physical ability.
 Human skill and strategy still matter.

 We're supporting REK on the software and systems side, helping turn experimental robotics into a reliable live experience: VR piloting, mixed reality interfaces, AI-augmented spectator cams, end-to-end latency reduction, and event-ready tooling.